Skip to main content

 4.3.1 During the Evaluation Process

-4.3.2 Communicating Outcome to Faculty
+4.3.2 Communicating Outcomes to Faculty

-5. Evaluation Procedures: Three-Year Review
+5. Evaluation Procedures: Three (3)-Year Review

 b.
 The review will evaluate the progress of the academic Dean, provide the opportunity for faculty and other constituencies to give constructive input, review the individual’s professional contributions and performance as a leader and as an administrator.
-The Provost will provide feedback to improve the Dean’s performance and, following the review, to determine continuation of the Dean’s appointment.
+The Provost will provide feedback to improve the Dean’s performance and, following the review, determine continuation of the Dean’s appointment.

 5.1 Material to be Included in the Review